-The existing AC surface course over the existing bridge deck spanning over traversing gullies along the highway alignment should be cold-planed down to the top of the bridge deck and overlaid with 2 inches of new AC.
+The existing AC surface course over the existing bridge deck spanning over traversing gullies along the highway alignment should be cold planed down to the top of the bridge deck and overlaid with 1.5 inches of Mix V PMA.

-One of the primary distress mechanisms in pavement structures is pumping due to saturation of the base, subbase, and/or subgrade soils.
+One of the primary distress mechanisms in pavement structures is pumping due to the saturation of the base, subbase, and/or subgrade soils.
 Therefore, the pavement surface should be sloped, and drainage gradients should be maintained to carry surface water off the pavement to appropriate drainage structures.